varayush007/Restauarnt_Name_Generator/README.md

 ## Usage

 1. Select a cuisine type from the dropdown menu.
-2. Click on the "Generate" button.
-3. The generated restaurant name and menu items will be displayed.
+2. The generated restaurant name and menu items will be displayed.

 ## Requirements